isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres (Vaccination Wing).md

 **For COVID-19 additional booster doses:**

 *   Walk-ins are only accepted for persons aged 50 years and above.
-*   Persons aged 18 to 49 years will receive an SMS to book an appointment via NAS
+*   Persons aged 18 to 49 years will receive an SMS to book an appointment via NAS.

 <table>
   <thead>